albertomh/djereo/docs/src/featurelist.md

 ### Continuous Deployment

 `djereo` aims to provide a foundation on which to build your continuous deployment pipeline.
-Given the diversity of hosting &amp; deployment solutions it doesn't attempt to provide a solution for the step that deploys your application.
+Given the diversity of hosting &amp; deployment solutions it does not attempt to provide a solution for the step that deploys your application.
 However, you can extend the `on-tag` GitHub Actions workflow, which contains the following sequence of jobs: